-The IBM-built Sierra supercomputer provides four to six times the sustained performance and five to seven times the workload performance of Sequoia, with a 125 petaFLOP/s peak.
+The IBM-built Sierra supercomputer provides four to six times the sustained performance and five to seven times the workload performance of its predecessor Sequoia, with a 125 petaFLOP/s peak.
 At approximately 11 megawatts, Sierra is also about five times more power efficient than Sequoia.
 Sierra combines two types of processor chips—IBM’s Power 9 processors and NVIDIA’s Volta graphics processing units (GPUs).
 It is designed for more efficient overall operations and is a promising architecture for extreme-scale computing.
 Additional details and user documentation are available, as is a Sierra fact sheet.

 For Sierra’s installation, the CORAL partnership (Collaboration of Oak Ridge, Argonne, and Livermore) was formed to procure high performance computers from multiple vendors.
 IBM was selected as the vendor for LLNL.
 In late 2016, LLNL acquired three small-scale “early access” (EA) versions of Sierra, consisting of IBM Minsky compute nodes with 20 Power 8 cores each and 4 NVIDIA Pascal GPUs.
 These small systems featured components only one generation behind those of Sierra.
 The EA systems enabled application porting and tuning in advance of the CORAL Sierra system delivery and acceptance.
 To enable this work, beta software co-designed by the CORAL laboratories and IBM was installed on the EA systems.